chemzqm/vim-iterm2-start/Readme.md

 Prerequirement:

 * iTerm2 > 2.9 currently in beta test
-* fish shell
-* fish profile of iTerm2 profile if you need to run task in new tab
+* fish shell (otherwise you will need change the code)
 * Knowledge of command line tools

 ## Command